greyhamwoohoo/test-dotnet-core-api-3/README.md

 This approach can be used at the 'edge' of your service or domain (typically: a Client or Adapter) to collect data using a real integration test; from that point on - just use the snapshot for regression testing, for your CI/CD and fast feedback.

 1. Capture: Store the return value as a snapshot and attach to the test run.
-2. Replay:  Override the Interface method to return the snapshot
+2. Replay:  Override the Interface method to return the snapshot using the Stub functionality
+3. Any:     Capture the args/parameters sent to a method before it is called; assert on the contents of these values

 ### Interceptor
 The Interceptor (and Unit Tests) are present in the following two projects: